 Peter’s redemption began to overshadow my thinking.

 Looking for a simple method to unpack truth and tend your soul by the Word?
-Drop your email below and get TEND: How to Hear the Gardener’s Voice in your inbox along with bi monthly tools to continue tending your soul by the Word of God.
+Drop your email below for my Tools to Tend your Soul slipped into your inbox.